September 28, 2022

 Once you become more experienced as an asset manager, you can take on properties with more renovation requirements.
 The exception will be if one of your co-sponsors has a lot of experience as a contractor.

 Physical assets are things like individual A/C units vs. a chiller system, a master electric meter vs. individual electric meters in each unit, individual water heaters vs. central water heating, etc. You will have your personal preferences once you get more experience.
 There are no specific rules as all these physical assets have their pros and cons and impact your profitability differently.

-Read our article about building your multifamily syndication team and have already assembled yours.
-You might be surprised to learn that all these people in your team could be your source to locate the property.
+People in your real estate syndication team could be your source to locate the property.
 In the real estate space, it is really about who you know, not what you know.
 Your attorney, your broker, your contractor….
 These are the people you should ask first before starting your search outside your network.

 It’s a great resource to look for deals and identify brokers in your target markets.
 For example, you pick Austin, TX, and you can search for properties on Loopnet.
 All the deals that are for sale in that market will come up in your search results.
 What’s more, you can see the brokers in this market that are selling these deals.
 We suggest casting your net wider and putting in search criteria for properties smaller and larger than those you want to consider.
 This way, you will see more brokers in this market and can grow your broker database.

 This is probably one of the most critical resources.
 80%-90% of your deals will come from your relationships with listing brokers.

 There are plenty of meetups and seminars where you can meet owners and passive investor groups.
 You must attend those networking events and build relationships with both.